DeathwingTheBoss/drone/README.md

 ## Usage

+### Native

-To start the application, execute the following command:
+To start the application after altering necessary configuration parameters such as `DRONE_HAF_ENDPOINT_IP` execute the following command:

-`cargo run`
+`cargo run --release`

-This will start the application and bind it to the pre-configured DRONE_HOST and DRONE_PORT.
+This will start the application and bind it to the pre-configured `DRONE_HOST` and `DRONE_PORT`.
 You can then send API requests to the POST / endpoint using a tool like curl or Postman.

+### Docker

+First, you have to build Drone using the following command:

+`docker build -t drone .`

+Then, you can run Drone container using the following command:

+`docker run -d -p 3000:8999 --name drone drone`